CyberScienceLab/AI_SOAR/README.md

 ## Run AI_SOAR for first time
 Follow these steps to configure and run the application on your local machine.
-1) Navigate to the Shuffler directory in your terminal:
+1) Change Directory - Navigate to the Shuffler directory in your terminal:
     -  cd Shuffler
-3) Create .env file and copy contents from .env.example.
+2) Configure Environment Variables - Create .env file and copy contents from .env.example.
 Must assign values to following fields:
     -  GATEWAY_URL
-4) Construct the backend Docker image
+3) Build Backend Docker Image - Construct the backend Docker image:
     - In terminal: docker build -t csl-backend:latest /backend
-5) Build frontend image
+4) Build Frontend Docker Image - Construct the frontend Docker image:
     - In terminal: docker build -t csl-frontend:latest /frontend
-6) Deploy the application using Docker Compose, in terminal: docker compose up -d
+5) Launch the Application - Deploy the application using Docker Compose, in terminal: docker compose up -d